apache/fury-site/docs/guide/java/json-support.md

 - No InputStream parser, incremental `OutputStream` writer on the `ForyJson` root API, or pretty-print configuration.
 - No Jackson/Gson annotation compatibility.
-- No aliases, views, filters, injection, managed/back references, object identity annotations, root wrapping, or format annotations.
+- No aliases, views, filters, injection, managed/back references, object identity annotations, or root wrapping.
 - Fory core's `Expose` is ignored.

 Circular graphs eventually fail `maxDepth`; they are not reconstructed.